MdMuzahidul/Assinment_6_Peddy/README.md

 ## Usage

-1. Clone the repository to your local machine.
+1. Clone the repository to my local machine.
-2. Open `index.html` in your web browser to view the website.
+2. Open `index.html` in my web browser to view the website.
 3. Modify the files as needed to customize the website.

 ## Dependencies

 - **Tailwind CSS**: Used for styling the website.
 - **JavaScript**: Used for interactive elements.

-## Contributing

-Feel free to fork this repository and make changes.
-Pull requests are welcome.

-## License

-This project is licensed under the MIT License.
+- **daisy UI**: use for creat modal .